Karsandas Pay & Use: Production

 The film was shot in various locations in Ahmedabad and Vadodara.

 Release

-The film released on 19 May 2017.
-Released in 144 theatres of Gujarat and Mumbai.
+The film was released on 19 May 2017 in 144 theatres of Gujarat and Mumbai.
 The film was later released in Australia.

 Soundtrack

 The soundtrack of Karsandas Pay & Use consists of 3 songs composed by Kedar and Bhargav, the lyrics of which have been written by Bhargav Purohit.

 Reception

 Box office

 The film grossed ₹4 crore and net earning was ₹2.23 crores in the first week.
 It rose to ₹2.48 crore the next day.
 It earned $14,579 from release in Australia.
 The film grossed over ₹8 crore in total.

 Critical response

 Abhimanyu Mishra of The Times of India rated it four out of five and praised its story and direction.
 Jayesh Adhyaru of DeshGujarat rated it 3/5 and noted "in spite of clichéd star-crossed love story, superb performances and an amazing eye for detailing entertain us."